Inflect logo

 Market Access, Business & Tax Climate

-• Proximity To Key Business Districts: The city is strategically positioned along the I-35 corridor, placing it between the Dallas-Fort Worth Metroplex and Austin.
-This location is ideal for logistics, distribution, and serving businesses throughout Central Texas.
+Proximity To Key Business Districts Waco is strategically positioned along the I-35 corridor, placing it almost equidistant from the Dallas-Fort Worth Metroplex and the Austin metropolitan area.
+This location is ideal for serving businesses across Central Texas.

 Natural Disaster Risk

-Waco has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100, as of September 2025.
-Its inland location shields it from direct hurricane and coastal flooding threats.
+Waco has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 as of September 2025.
+The location avoids the primary threats of coastal flooding and direct hurricane landfalls that affect other parts of Texas.

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business